slackalaxy/sboutils/README.md

 ```

 ## sborun
 This runs a SlackBuild.
 It should be run from within the folder containing the SlackBuild and its associated files (*.info, slack-desc,...).
 It can download sources, check md5sum, as well as build and install the ready package.
+If you just run it without any additional options it will only build the package.
 ```
 bash-5.1$ sborun -h
 Run sborun from within the SlackBuild containing folder.